 BOOKING DETAILS

 - On-site Programs: \$12 per person with a minimum cost of \$50.
 Member discounts available.

-- Lectures: \$100 + mileage
+- Lectures: \$100 + mileage (.70c per mile)

-- All programs last one hour
+- · All programs last one hour

 - Facilities are wheelchair accessible

 COVID-19 AND MASK POLICY

 The health and safety of our visitors and staff is our highest priority.
 Mask wearing is not required, but visitors are encouraged to wear masks or maintain social distancing.

 Visit America's First Law School

 In the years after the American Revolution, Litchfield was a socially and politically influential town.
 Tapping Reeve's Litchfield Law School and Sarah Pierce's Litchfield Female Academy attracted promising young men and women from across the nation.

 The Noblest Study: The Legacy of the Litchfield Law School Take a journey through the 19th century life of a real student who came to Litchfield to study.
 Discover how politics, society, and education came together.
 Step into History with Walking Tours of Litchfield's Historic District One of the best ways to see Litchfield is on foot.
 Choose one of our themed walking tours, which all last one hour and cover approximately one mile.
 Homes and Histories: Architecture of Litchfield Learn about past residents and how their lives are reflected in the architecture of their homes.
 Slavery Here: The Life of William Grimes Explore CT's complicated history with slavery through the life of William Grimes, a man who escaped slavery and found work in town.
-Heroes of the Revolution Discover how people contributed to the Revolutionary War efforts, from Washington's spymaster to the melting of King George's statue.
-The Beechers in Litchfield The Beechers were a family of reformers born in an age of reform.
+The Beechers in Litchfield The Beechers were a family of reformers.
 Learn about the patriarch Lyman Beecher and visit the sites that shaped Harriet, Henry, and their siblings.
+Heroes of the American Revolution Discover how people contributed to the Revolutionary War efforts, from Washington's spymaster to the melting of King George's statue.